 As it should be; Bitcoin 1.0 has been around for five years and given what we know now is already very much an outdated technology.
 Rather, now is the time for Bitcoin 1.5 to shine.

 Enter a Bitcoin Multisig Wallet

 So what is Bitcoin 1.0, and what is this Bitcoin 1.5 that I am so boldly claiming will come to replace it?
 In short, Bitcoin 1.0 can be described as a simple send-receive system.
-In a Bitcoin account, there is a set of 34-character Bitcoin addresses, like 1JwSSubhmg6iPtRjtyqhUYYH7bZg3Lfy1T, that you can use to receive bitcoins, and each address has an associated 64-character private key, in this case c4bbcb1fbec99d65bf59d85c8cb62ee2db963f0fe106f483d9afa73bd4e39a8a, that can be used to spend bitcoins that are sent to the address.
+In a Bitcoin account, there is a set of 34-character Bitcoin addresses that you can use to receive bitcoins, and each address has an associated 64-character private key that can be used to spend bitcoins that are sent to the address.

 Private keys need to be kept safe and only accessed when you want to sign a transaction, and Bitcoin addresses can be freely handed out to the world.
 And that's how Bitcoin multisig wallets are secured.
 If you can keep the single private key safe, everything's fine; if you lose it the funds are gone, and if someone else gains access to it your funds are gone too - essentially, the exact same security model that we have with physical cash, except a thousand times more slippery.